enzo-project/enzo-dev/doc/manual/source/developer_guide/ModificationIntro.rst

 background heating model or extremely invasive like adding relativistic non-neutral multi-fluid plasma physics, we strongly recommend taking advantage of some basic tools.
-These are outlined in the sections that follow, but the two most important ones are `regression with LCATest? </wiki/Tutorials/LCATestSetup>`_ and `version control with SVN? </wiki/Tutorials/MergingBranches>`_.
+These are outlined in the sections that follow, but the two most important one is `version control with hg? </wiki/Tutorials/MergingBranches>`_.
 These two tools prevent the developer from breaking existing features (which is far easier than one would expect), keeping track of your changes, and sharing those changes with others.
 We strongly